 "An abundance of courage, selflessness, and amazing grace, demonstrating the best of humankind amidst the worst of times.
 5 Stars.
 Highly recommend!"

 —The Bluffton Sun

 "SURVIVING SAVANNAH is told through a dual timeline, and Callahan smoothly uses the past to illuminate the present-day narrative and deftly and empathetically re-creates a harrowing disaster that too many have forgotten."

 “Fans of Christina Baker Kline and Kate Quinn will love this beautiful, richly detailed novel about a lost bit of American maritime history.
 In a seamless blending of fact and fiction, Patti Callahan has created an atmospheric, compelling story of survival, tragedy, the enduring power of myth and memory, and the moments that change one's life." —Kristin Hannah #1 NYT Bestselling Author of The Great Alone & The Nightingale

-—Lisa Wingate, #1 New York Times Bestselling Author of Before We Were Yours and The Book of Lost Friends
+--Lisa Wingate, #1 New York Times bestselling author of The Book of Lost Friends

-—Kristin Harmel, NYT Bestselling Author of The Book of Lost Names
+--Kristin Harmel, New York Times bestselling author of The Book of Lost Names

 Exquisite!
 Ten Stars and Best Historical Fiction of 2021.
 Movie-worthy.